vando026/surgeon/README.md

 <h1 align="center"> conviva-surgeon</h1>

 A Scala library with tools to operate on Session Summary and RawLog data.
-Surgeon is designed to reduce the verbose startup code needed to read in the data and simplifies working with time columns (e.g., converting `lifeFirstRecvTime` to timestamp, seconds, and milliseconds), arrays, constructing signed/unsigned/hexadecimal session Ids, cleaning or recoding fields, among other tasks.
+Surgeon is designed to reduce the verbose startup code needed to read the data and simplifies working with columns and column arrays.
 For example, surgeon reduces this mess (taken from a sample notebook on Databricks):

 ```scala
 val hourly_df = sqlContext.read.parquet("/mnt/conviva-prod-archive-pbss-hourly/pbss/hourly/